-Last fall, I came home from work, kicked off my shoes and casually flipped on the evening news, just like I had so many nights before.
+In the fall of 2018, I came home from work, kicked off my shoes and casually flipped on the evening news, just like I had so many nights before.
 I was expecting the usual traffic incidents, airline delays, weather reports and the like.
 But there it was: a deeply disturbing video of a group of Southlake teens, mostly girls, chanting a racist slur in unison.
-A second, similar video featuring Southlake students was circulated in February.
+A second, similar video featuring Southlake students was circulated last February.

 I’m sure so many other parents thought the same thing I did when that footage surfaced: What would my children do if they found themselves in a similar situation?
 I would like to think they would never say such things, that they would immediately speak up and put an end to that behavior, but have I really prepared them for our current cultural climate?

-Hate in all its forms—crime, speech and the dangerous comingling of the two—seems to be reaching a fever pitch, so much so that just this past March the House of Representatives passed a resolution aimed at its own members that condemned “hateful expressions of intolerance.”
+Hate in all its forms—crime, speech and the dangerous comingling of the two—seems to be reaching a fever pitch, so much so that just last March the House of Representatives passed a resolution aimed at its own members that condemned “hateful expressions of intolerance.”

 But hate speech is not something many of us address directly with our children because we think bigotry is taught by imitation and or overt instruction, and that if we’re not using offensive language, our kids won’t either.
 But many will fall victim to everyday exposure—TV shows, online games, memes, music, the comments section on a YouTube video.

 So what can we do to raise children who speak (and act) with compassion and empathy?

 “We have these biases we’re not even aware of, so for adults, it’s more about self-reflection first before we can even start the process of teaching kids how to be culturally competent,” says Tyisha Nelson, the executive director of special programs for Carroll Independent School District.
 She is facilitating programs to teach Southlake elementary children about cultural competence in response to the recent videos.

 Instead of telling them what not to say, we want to teach them what we want them to do.”